Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Ehrlichiosis in humans from a tick bite

 This is a dangerous infection that can enter the body after a tick bite.
 It can be cured with effective treatment.
-If you do not start it, the person will die.
-Ehrlichiosis is caused by bacteria, which are transmitted by a tick bite into the body.
-The likelihood of getting such a disease increases if a person is often located in areas where ticks are spread.
+If it is not started, the person will die.
+Ehrlichiosis is caused by bacteria that are transmitted into the body by a tick bite.
+The likelihood of contracting this disease increases if a person is often in areas where ticks are common.
 It is worth noting that a person can develop ehrlichiosis from a tick bite.
 However, not all ticks are carriers of the disease.

 , , , , , , ,